-I watched 8 ½ for the first time in my last year of University.
-Since then, I’ve watched it again lots of times.
-I really love that movie, more than La Dolce Vita.
-Some time later, months ago, I bought a book that, for some funny reasons, reminded me of 8 ½ (1963).
-That book was Nadja (1928) written by Andre Breton.
+Since the first time I watched this film, I’ve watched it again lots of times.
+I really love it.
+Then I read a book that, for some funny reasons, reminded me of 8 ½ (1963).
+And that book was Nadja (1928) written by Andre Breton.

 But then, what happens with Claudia?

-But talking about Art inspiration, Claudia is presented as the artist’s inspiration, as the muse the artist expects and evokes for creating his work.
+Claudia is presented as the artist’s inspiration, as the muse the artist expects and evokes for creating his work.
 But at the same time she is an ideal, the illusionary female character he desires for the artists work, and for this reason she is not included in Guido’s harem because she is not a memory, she is his frustrated female aspiration.
-As Guido says, the protagonist of his movie “doesn’t believe that a woman could change a man”… And maybe that is the reason for his obsession with women.
-He will never find the inspiration for his movie, because he lost his faith, so there will not be any movie until he solves his inner conflicts.
-But as Claudia says: “nel fondo e colpa sua” (deep down it’s his fault!) and not her, nor all the women of the artist life.